 The moral principle of equal voting rights finds wide agreement in different schools of thought.
 Deontologists and social contract theorists, for example, emphasize the need for voting to express rights of human dignity and enabling the pursuit of one's vision of the good life for oneself and the common good for society as a whole.
-Utilitarian and welfare theorists see equal voting as means of expressing interests and preferences that must be equally and fairly counted to add to an overall measurement of social good and happiness.
-Libertarians agree that everyone should have a right to protect their property and advance their interests on a legally equal basis with others.
-200
+Utilitarian and welfare theorists see equal voting as means of expressing interests and preferences that must be fairly counted to add to an overall measurement of social good and happiness.
+Libertarians agree that everyone should have a right to protect their property and advance their interests on a legally equal basis with others.203

 One objection may recall "states' rights" in theories of federalism.
-The objection may claim that the equal voting rights that citizens may claim in the United States extend primarily to their rights as citizens of their respective states, and not the national government.
-On this view, the voting rights of citizens need not be treated equally regarding their status as citizens of the United States compared with their status as citizens of their states.
+The equal rights that citizens may claim in the United States, runs this objection, extend primarily to their rights as citizens of their respective states, and not as citizens of their national government.
+In other words, the voting rights of citizens need not be treated equally regarding their status as citizens of the United States.

-The issue was raised at least tangentially in U.S. Term Limits, Inc. v.
-Thornton, which struck down a state law in Arkansas imposing term limits on U.S. senators and representatives in a closely divided five-to-four opinion.
-Writing for the majority, Justice John Paul Stevens argued that "sovereignty is vested in the people, and that sovereignty confers on the people the right to choose freely their representatives to the National Government."
-He read constitutional text and precedents to restrict states from interfering with federal election qualifications.
+This issue was raised tangentially in U.S. Term Limits, Inc. v.
+Thornton, which struck down a state law in Arkansas imposing term limits on U.S. senators and representatives in a closely divided five-to-four opinion.204 Writing for the majority, Justice John Paul Stevens argued that "sovereignty is vested in the people, and that sovereignty confers on the people the right to choose freely their representatives to the National Government."205 He read constitutional text and precedents to restrict states from interfering with federal election qualifications.

-In a long dissenting opinion, Justice Clarence Thomas objected that the "Constitution simply does not recognize any mechanism for action by the undifferentiated people of the Nation."
-He added:
+In a long dissenting opinion, Justice Clarence Thomas objected that the "Constitution simply does not recognize any mechanism for action by the